 Drug And Alcohol Addiction In Detroit, Michigan

-The city of Detroit and the state of Michigan have agreed something must be done to resolve these issues.
+The city of Detroit and the state of Michigan have agreed something must be done to resolve their issues.
 They have determined that one way to get over the drug epidemic is to develop programs for citizens to achieve sobriety through provided treatment.
 Because these problems are blended and intensified throughout the country, the Substance Abuse Prevention and Treatment (SAPT) Block Grant was created to help each state fund treatment for their civilians.

 Treatment Services Offered In Michigan